mayors-ic/mayors-ic.github.io/our-lessons.md

 * Basic Python syntax
 * Writing and executing Python scripts
 * Storing data using lists, dicts, and Numpy arrays
-* An overview of parallel programming concepts (`multiprocess` is used as a demo)
+* An overview of parallel programming concepts (`multiprocessing` is used as a demo)
 * Writing an analysis pipeline with Snakemake
-* Executing a Snakemake pipeline in parallel across a local computer or cluster
+* Executing a Snakemake pipeline in parallel across a local machine or remote computing cluster

 ----------------------------------------------